Tom Mehew: Loan Spells

 On 20 November 2020, Mehew joined National League South side Bath City on loan until early January, joining his young teammate from Bristol Rovers, Lucas Tomlinson.
 He made his debut the following day as Bath lost 1–0 late on to Hampton & Richmond Borough.
 On 16 January 2021, Mehew was sent off for a second bookable offence in a 1–0 defeat to league below Peterborough Sports in the FA Trophy Fourth Round, his second dismissal of his loan spell after also being sent off in a league victory over Dorking Wanderers.
 On 19 January 2021, he scored his first goal for the Romans, opening the scoring in a 2–1 victory over Havant & Waterlooville.

 On 26 October 2021, Mehew returned to Bath City on a one-month youth loan deal.

 On 10 December 2021, Mehew joined Gloucester City on a one-month loan deal.
 His move to the National League North side saw him link up with former Development Squad manager at Rovers, Lee Mansell.

 On 11 January 2022, Mehew joined Swindon Supermarine on a one-month loan deal.
 In February, this was extended until the end of the season.

 Chippenham Town

 On 24 March 2022, Mehew was recalled from Swindon Supermarine, joining Chippenham Town the following day until the end of the season.

 In July 2022, Mehew joined Chippenham Town on a permanent basis following his release from Bristol Rovers.

+Havant & Waterlooville

+On 2 June 2023 Havant & Waterlooville signed Mehew on a permanent deal.

+Return to Chippenham

+On 3 November 2023, Mehew returned to Chippenham Town.

 Personal life

-Mehew’s father David Mehew was a former professional who also played for Bristol Rovers and his brother Olly was formerly in both the Bristol Rovers and Forest Green Rovers youth academy and currently plays for Tiverton Town.
+Mehew's father David Mehew was a former professional who also played for Bristol Rovers and his brother Olly was formerly in both the Bristol Rovers and Forest Green Rovers youth academy and currently plays for Merthyr Town.